-The protection of human rights is the subject of current debate in Australia.
-It is not the object of this talk to take a position in that debate.
+In making this presentation, I do not intend to take a position in the current Australian debate.
 If a national Human Rights Act does come to pass, it may be that its interpretation and even its validity will be argued before the High Court.
 The object of this talk is to say something about the present position in relation to the protection of human rights in Australia by reference to the Australian Constitution and the common law of Australia.
-Whether greater protections are necessary and how they should be provided if they are needed, are policy questions to be worked out in the course of that debate and, ultimately, in the national parliament.
+Whether greater protections are necessary and how they should be provided if they are needed, are policy questions to be resolved ultimately in the national parliament.

-Let us begin by looking back to the debate about the inclusion of rights guarantees when the Constitution was being drafted at the end of the nineteenth century by the representatives of the six Australian colonies that became the States.
+It is helpful to begin by looking back to the debate about the inclusion of rights guarantees when the Constitution was being drafted at the end of the nineteenth century by the representatives of the six Australian colonies that became the States.